mamorett/the-NVidiaRAG/README.md

 This two-stage process ensures that the generated answers are not only relevant but also accurate and grounded in the information contained in the knowledge base.

+## Observability with Langfuse

+This project uses [Langfuse](https://langfuse.com/) for tracing and observability.
+Langfuse allows you to monitor the performance of the RAG pipeline, track costs, and debug issues by providing a detailed view of each step in the process.

+- **Traceability:** Every query is tracked as a "trace," which includes all the steps from embedding the query to generating the final answer.
+- **Spans:** Each major operation (embedding, reranking, retrieval, LLM call) is tracked as a "span" within a trace, allowing you to see the duration and metadata of each step.
+- **Cost Tracking:** The Langfuse OpenAI wrapper automatically tracks token usage and costs for each LLM call.
+- **Metadata:** Additional metadata, such as model names, similarity scores, and reranking results, is logged to provide deeper insights into the process.

+To use Langfuse, you will need to set up the environment variables listed in the "Setup and Installation" section.

 ## Tech Stack

 - **Backend:** Python